Lbalkenhol/candl/docs/tutorial/tutorial_overview.rst

 * Running gradient-based minimisers
 * Interfacing the likelihood with Optax
 * Running NUTS chains by interfacing the likelihood with BlackJAX

+This tutorial uses some optional packages.
+Make sure you have Optax, BlackJAX, getdist, and CosmoPower-JAX installed in order to run the whole notebook.
+You also need to have some emulator models for CosmoPower-JAX; we recommend the SPT high-accuracy models available `here <https://github.com/alessiospuriomancini/cosmopower/tree/main/cosmopower/trained_models/SPT_high_accuracy>`_.